-Rise and Fall of a Dholavira
+Rise and Fall of Dholavira

 There are several theories that attempt to explain what caused the decline of this thriving city.
-It appears that a gradual decrease in sea level resulted in dry and arid climate, which was not conducive to human habitation.
+It appears that a gradual decrease in sea level resulted in frequent droughts, which was not conducive to human habitation.
 In addition, a gradual shift in the path of river away from its shores drained the reservoirs of water.
 Once people migrated to more habitable areas of the Indus Valley, the city lay buried for several millennia before it was rediscovered in 1956.
 The excavations did not start until 1990 and are still ongoing.
 Dholavira is a gentle reminder that climate change and resulting effects on human civilization are real and were responsible for the decline of this thriving Harrapan city.

 Excavations of Reservoirs 5